Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 Modern construction exists alongside traditional stone buildings

-Neum Beach (Plaža Neum) has a secret: its sand isn't actually sand.
-It's crushed limestone and shell fragments that give it that distinctive light color and firm texture.
-During summer, the beach can accommodate thousands of visitors, but in winter it becomes the domain of local walkers and the occasional confused seagull.
+Neum Beach (Plaža Neum) features the smooth pebbles characteristic of the Adriatic, which give the water its distinctive clarity and color and during summer can accommodate thousands of visitors.
+In winter it becomes the domain of local walkers and the occasional confused seagull.

 Neum, Bosnia and Herzegovina (43.0396°N, 17.6015°E) - Coastal buildings and Adriatic Sea view in Bosnian town